 Evaluation of Lexile levels, standardized test scores and other pertinent data are provided by the State Longitudinal Data System (SLDS).
 SLDS provides vital information for both teachers and students and assist in determining instruction for differentiation.
-The STAR Assessment provides literacy and numeracy data for students in reading and math.
+The MAP Assessment provides literacy and numeracy data for students in reading and math.
 Scores from these assessments are used to determine reading and math placement.
-Reading Plus and USA Test Prep are programs used for remediation based on assessment data from Milestones and STAR.
+Remediation programs such as Reading Plus and USA Test Prep are utilized based on assessment data from Milestones and MAP.
 Instructional time and reassessment are built into the school day for both programs.